 The cloudiest month of the year in Eilat is December, during which on average the sky is overcast or mostly cloudy 27% of the time.

 Eilat does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from -0% to 5%, with an average value of 2%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Eilat is January, with an average of 1.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 5% on January 19.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Eilat experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Eilat.
-The most rain falls during the 31 days centered around January 16, with an average total accumulation of 0.3 inches.
+The month with the most rain in Eilat is January, with an average rainfall of 0.3 inches.

-The least rain falls around June 24, with an average total accumulation of 0.0 inches.
+The month with the least rain in Eilat is June, with an average rainfall of 0.0 inches.